Archive for the 'Technology' tag

 • Editing audio tape with a razor blade and splicing block (video tape too!)

-• Entering “freeware” programs from a magazine
+• Typing in code for “freeware” programs from a computer magazine

 • Loading data from a cassette tape (my first computer, an Atari 800 had a tape drive)